alexgoldsmith/coinbot/.ipynb_checkpoints/README-checkpoint.md

 scrapy crawl coin_parse
 ```

 If you wish to skip straight to the analysis, all necessary files are included in the repository.
 Simply open up crypto_notebook.ipynb and run all cells!
+An html version is included in the repository as well.